sap-tutorials/btp-dev-guidance/tutorials/deploy-to-cf/deploy-to-cf.md

-3. Verify that the navigation target **incidents-display** (lines 10-23 below) and the SAP Cloud service (lines 25-28 below) have been correctly added to the application manifest file **app/incidents/webapp/manifest.json**:
+3. Verify that the navigation target `incidents-display` and the SAP Cloud service `sap.cloud` have been correctly added to the application manifest file **app/incidents/webapp/manifest.json**:

     ```json